-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of J&J Snack Foods Corp. and Subsidiaries as of September 26, 2015 and September 27, 2014, and the consolidated results of their operations and their consolidated cash flows for each of the three fiscal years in the period ended September 26, 2015 in conformity with accounting principles generally accepted in the United States of America.
-Also, in our opinion, the related consolidated financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
-Also, in our opinion, J&J Snack Foods Corp. and Subsidiaries maintained, in all material respects, effective internal control over financial reporting as of September 26, 2015, based on criteria established in the 2013 Internal Control Integrated Framework issued by COSO.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of September 24, 2016 and September 26, 2015, and the results of its operations and its cash flows for each of the three fiscal years in the period ended September 24, 2016 (52 weeks, 52 weeks and 52 weeks, respectively) in conformity with accounting principles generally accepted in the United States of America.
+Also, in our opinion, the related financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+Also, in our opinion the Company maintained, in all material respects, effective internal control over financial reporting as of September 24, 2016, based on criteria established in the 2013 Internal Control-Integrated Framework issued by COSO.

-/s/ Grant Thornton LLP
+/s/ GRANT THORNTON LLP

-Philadelphia, Pennsylvania November 23, 2015
+Philadelphia, Pennsylvania November 21, 2016